 What to do

 Sit on your paddleboard and look up and around at the landscape and just taking in an Alpine paradise – rolling mountains, clear seemingly endless lakes and the bluest sky.
 It’s the ultimate live postcard.
 And it’s a great full body workout peeps – I know this from the way my core and legs felt the next morning ha!
-Stand Up Paddleboarding is my new favourite sport – or it will be should I manage to stay on the board for longer than 3 minutes straight it’s perfect for solitude or with a few friend just taking in the scenery around you and just being!
+Stand Up Paddleboarding is my new sport and one of the best calf exercises!
+I managed to stay on the board for longer than 3 minutes straight it’s perfect for solitude or with a few friend just taking in the scenery around you and just being!

 Try sailing – noone died and the boat did not capsize when I was at the helm.
 What a win!
 Sailing is soo incredibly thrilling and for someone like me who is easily distracted required real concentration and subtle movements.Summering in St Moritz